 The use of biodiversity corridors was implemented in Brazil a near decade ago with sugarcane producers ensuring their existence and maintenance.
 These corridors help to protect the habitat of many species, including large mammals such as the jaguar, that in turn help keeping rodent populations in check.

-Moreover, an increasing number of producers are successfully applying biological control of plagues and thereby minimizing the use of pesticides.
-This is the case of the small wasp (cotesia flavipes), that is used to control the sugarcane broca (Diatraea saccharalis), a major plague for the sector.
+Moreover, an increasing number of producers are successfully applying biological control of pests and thereby minimizing the use of pesticides.
+This is the case of the small wasp (cotesia flavipes), that is used to control the sugarcane broca (Diatraea saccharalis), a major pest for the sector.

 Brazilian sugarcane producers have developed innovative organic fertilizers, which are a by-product of sugarcane processing, known as vinasse.
-This is used following current regulations and it is in line with our commitments to promote biodiversity, improve soil health and reduce reliance on chemical fertilizers.
+It’s use is in line with our commitments to promote biodiversity, improve soil health and reduce reliance on chemical fertilizers.